Skip to content

 • Handling Exceptions is trivial

-• Single responsibility per stage making code re-use and modular code simpler.
+• Single responsibility per stage, making code re-use and modularity simpler (Some people might consider this Strategy).

 • Adding a Builder Pattern allows for conditional Pipelines.

-• Use this code when solving multi-stage problems.
+• Use this code when solving multi-stage problems or filtering.

 Main OOP Principles of Pipeline Pattern